cn-tools/negotiation-middleware/README.md

 actual matched media type from the request header.
 Refer to the class documentation of [willdurand/negotiation] (https://github.com/willdurand/Negotiation) for more information.

-## Middleware Signature
+## Middleware Signature - POSSIBLY WRONG

-NegotiationMiddleware uses the middleware signature required by [Slim 3.x](http://www.slimframework.com/docs/concepts/middleware.html), that of a callable that accepts three arguments: a PSR-7 request object, a PSR-7 response object, and a callable that represents the next middleware in the stack.
+NegotiationMiddleware uses the middleware signature required by [Slim 4.x](https://www.slimframework.com/docs/v4/concepts/middleware.html), that of a callable that accepts two arguments: a PSR-7 request object, a PSR-15 response object, and a callable that represents the next middleware in the stack.

 This pattern and its usefulness thanks to the adoption of PSR-7 are discussed in a helpful [blog post by Matthew O'Phinney]